2017 Catalan independence referendum: Violence and injuries

 Initially, the Ministry of the Interior said 431 agents were injured, 39 of them requiring immediate medical treatment and the remaining 392 having injuries from bruises, scrapes, kicks and/or bites.
 After a question from Basque senator Jon Iñarritu some months later, the Spanish Ministry of the Interior recognised that the number was much lower and stated that the number of police officers injured was 111.
 During the hearings of the trial of Catalonia independence leaders in February 2019, Saenz de Santamaría reduced that figure further to 93, down from the initial 400.
 In a document given to the judge investigating the police action during the day of the referendum in Barcelona, Spanish police reported around 40 injuries, including officers who acted in Girona and Sabadell, which include a "trauma on a finger", a "twisted foot" and a "nose scratch".
-The Police didn't provide medical reports for some of them and didn't explain how they were produced.
+The Police did not provide medical reports for some of them and did not explain how they were produced.

 The Mossos d'Esquadra have been accused of failing to execute the direct order issued by the High Court of Justice of Catalonia and not closing the voting centers before the voting commenced, or not confiscating voting materials on the day of the poll.

-According to the final report by the Catalan Health Service (CatSalut) of the Generalitat, there were 1,066 people attended by the Catalan hospitals in connection with the Catalan Referendum: 966 on 1 October 2017 and 75 during 2–4 October.

-According to the severity, the reports indicates that 886 (=823+63) were categorised as mild, 173 (=163+10) as moderate and 7 (=5+2) as severe.
-On 20 October 2017, the last injured person left the hospital.

-Regarding the age distribution: 10,4% of them were elderly people (>65 years old) and 23 of them were over 79 years old.
-Also, 2.1% were underage, including 2 children under 11 years old.

-This figures include 12 police officers: 9 Policía Nacional, 2 Guardia Civil and 1 Mossos d'Esquadra.

-The Catalan Health Officer is planning to sue the Partido Popular general coordinator, Mr Fernando Martínez-Maillo, for his qualification as a "great farce" of the total number of injured persons.
+According to the final report by the Catalan Health Service (CatSalut) of the Generalitat, 1,066 people were hospitalised in connection with the referendum, of whom 966 were attended to on the day of the referendum and 75 in the following three days.
+886 were categorised as mild, 173 as moderate and seven as severe.
+10.4% of the injured were over 65 years old and 23 of them were over 79.
+2.1% were underage, including 2 children under 11 years old.
+12 police officers were also injured, including nine from the Policía Nacional, two from the Guardia Civil and one from the Mossos d'Esquadra.
+The last injured person was discharged from hospital on 20 October 2017.
+The Catalan Health Officer planned to sue the general coordinator of the PP, Fernando Martínez-Maíllo, for his qualification as a "great farce" of the total number of injured persons.

 On 19 February 2018, in the hearing for the injuries in the village of Castellgalí, a Guardia Civil policeman testified before the judge that he only found passive resistance, thus contradicting a Spanish police statement, which claimed that violence, kicks and spitting took place at that location.